Sustainability-Fueled Business Expansion

 Japan's agricultural business faces various social issues, such as the aging of people engaged in farming, a decreasing number of new farmers, shortages of successors, and an increase in abandoned farmlands.

-Daiwa Food & Agriculture Co., Ltd. (DFA), which was established in November 2018, will contribute to solving various issues faced by Japan's agriculture and food-related businesses, such as expansion of scale and increase in efficiency of the agricultural production business and new business initiatives, through the provision of risk capital.
+Daiwa Food & Agriculture Co., Ltd. (DFA), which was established in November 2018, will contribute to solving various issues faced by Japan's agriculture and food-related businesses through the expansion of scale, increase in efficiency of the agricultural production business and the introduction of leading-edge technologies.

 Agricultural Production Initiatives Using Large-scale Horticultural Facilities